kevinburke/go-bindata/README.md

 - ByName is not public

-- Some errors in file writes not ignored.
+- Some errors in file writes are now checked.

 This package converts any file into manageable Go source code.
 Useful for embedding binary data into a go program.
 The file data is optionally gzip